-Getting started with Amazon Fargate using Amazon EKS
+Get started with Amazon Fargate for your cluster

 This topic describes how to get started running Pods on Amazon Fargate with your Amazon EKS cluster.

 If you restrict access to the public endpoint of your cluster using CIDR blocks, we recommend that you also enable private endpoint access.
 This way, Fargate Pods can communicate with the cluster.
 Without the private endpoint enabled, the CIDR blocks that you specify for public access must include the outbound sources from your VPC.
-For more information, see Amazon EKS cluster endpoint access control.
+For more information, see Control network access to cluster API server endpoint.

 Prerequisite

 An existing cluster.
-If you don't already have an Amazon EKS cluster, see Getting started with Amazon EKS.
+If you don’t already have an Amazon EKS cluster, see Get started with Amazon EKS.

-If you're working with a new cluster with no nodes, or a cluster with only managed node groups, you can skip to Create a Fargate Pod execution role.
+If you’re working with a new cluster with no nodes, or a cluster with only managed node groups (see Simplify node lifecycle with managed node groups), you can skip to Step 2: Create a Fargate Pod execution role.

-Assume that you're working with an existing cluster that already has nodes that are associated with it.
+Assume that you’re working with an existing cluster that already has nodes that are associated with it.
 Make sure that Pods on these nodes can communicate freely with the Pods that are running on Fargate.
-Pods that are running on Fargate are automatically configured to use the cluster security group for the cluster that they're associated with.
+Pods that are running on Fargate are automatically configured to use the cluster security group for the cluster that they’re associated with.
 Ensure that any existing nodes in your cluster can send and receive traffic to and from the cluster security group.
-Managed node groups are automatically configured to use the cluster security group as well, so you don't need to modify or check them for this compatibility.
+Managed node groups are automatically configured to use the cluster security group as well, so you don’t need to modify or check them for this compatibility (see Simplify node lifecycle with managed node groups).

 For existing node groups that were created with eksctl